Winetricks/winezeug/buildbot/readme-wine.txt

 - Don't switch away from the tests with "switch user", they really need the foreground (else they may fail or hang)

+- I've noticed that, with heaptests, some tests fail more reliably on the e8400, some fail more reliably on the i7.
+It might be good to have a heaptests-dualcore and a heaptests-quadcore queue, or something, so we always run both.

 - ATI graphics cards, at least with fglrx, don't like running without a monitor, so always keep a real monitor plugged in.
   Nvidia seems happy as long as you log in and start up with